SkipOs/retroarch-iiSU-theme/README.md

 > A community-crafted XMB theme for RetroArch, born from **FlatUX**, shaped by **UsagiShade**.
 > PC pals make do, don't we?

+> Create an Issue if you want priority on some icons first.
 ---

 ## 📑 Index